1.Georgia: PLAYING GAME WITH VAGUE GOAL

 revising Bosnian citizenships of Islamic citizens.

-Besides that, SDA has always been accusing SDP of being a
+Besides that, SDA has always been accusing SDP of

 communist party which doesn't respect the rules of Islam.

-Regarding HDZ, it puts forward the fact that it was left out
+Regarding HDZ, it puts forward the fact that it

 from the government because of unfair coalitions of smaller